GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `httpsProxy`: Use the given HTTPS proxy to contact App Engine, when using HTTPS.
 If `httpProxy` is given but `httpsProxy` is not, both HTTP and HTTPS requests will use the given proxy.

 The task `gaeLogs` requires you to at least define the file to write the logs to.
-Define the tasks properties in the closure `logs`:
+Define the tasks' properties in the closure `logs`:

 * `numDays`: The number of days of log data to retrieve, ending on the current date at midnight UTC.
 A value of 0 retrieves